5 Common Psoriasis Triggers and Handle Them

 1. Skin Injuries

 If you experience a skin injury, such as a sunburn or a bug bite, your body might respond by increasing cell turnover.
-This, in turn, may trigger a rash.
+Sometimes, even a vaccination can cause a psoriasis flare.
+When the skin must repair an injury, overactive immune response typical of psoriasis is triggered.

 One way to avoid skin injuries is to always wear sunscreen and apply insect repellant when outdoors.